IELTS Essay # 1196 - Consequence of improved medical care is people are living longer

 The first advantage of increased life expectancy is that it allows people to live longer and let them share their experiences with the younger members.
 These senior members can also look after the children and contribute to developing their ethical and moral characteristics.
 Moreover, they can sometimes remain active and contribute to the national economy.
 For instance, many elders start a shop or a business after their retirement and it has a positive contribution to creating jobs.

 However, the disadvantages of a higher proportion of the aged population are profound and widespread.
 As the proportion of senior citizens increases in a country, the economy has to take more strain to support their living and healthcare.
 Moreover, higher life expectancy keeps more aged people in jobs and thus reduces career opportunities for younger people.
 The social consequences of this trend are also very high.
-Since young people are busy with their jobs, they have little time to care for their aged parents and grandparents.
+Since young people are busy with their studies and work, they have little time to care for their aged parents and grandparents.
 As a result, those people do not get enough time from their family members that they need.
-The youngsters also suffer from guilt as a result.
-This is leading us to a more selfish societal situation that we should avoid by all means.

 To conclude, advanced medical care has blessed us with higher life expectancy but has also created profound economic and social problems.
 I believe the disadvantages of higher life expectancy far outweigh its benefits when we judge things from practical, economic and societal points of view.